enkidevs/curriculum/javascript/browser-apis/measuring-performance/navigation-timing-api.md

 ### Timing Metrics

-The API records the time at key points in the page load process and stores each event as a propriety of the `window.performance.timing` object.
+The API records the time at key points in the page load process and stores each event as a property of the `window.performance.timing` object.

 For example you can measure the total page load time experienced by the user: